Yamini-chandrashekhar/aws_developer_task_2/README.md

 # aws_developer_task_2
 task aim:

-1.Create an AWS EC2 instance
+1. Create an AWS EC2 instance
-2.Configure the instance with Apache Webserver.
+3. Configure the instance with Apache Webserver.
-3.Download php application name "WordPress"".
+4. Download php application name "WordPress"".
-4.As wordpress stores data at the backend in MySQL 5.Database server.
+5. As wordpress stores data at the backend in MySQL
+6. Database server.
 Therefore, you need to setup a MySQL server using AWS RDS service using Free Tier.
-6.Provide the endpoint/connection string to the
-WordPress application to make it work.
+7. Provide the endpoint/connection string to the WordPress application to make it work.

 So here's how we can Integrating AWS RDS with WordPress Application on AWS Cloud in just 4 easy steps.